20 Vegetables To Include In Your Child's Diet

 So, next time your little one is reluctant to try a vegetable, narrate to him the goodness that each of them contain and help him grow into an energetic and healthy individual.

-With inputs from Priya Kathpal, Nutritionist and founder of Nutrify.
+Priya Kathpal is a Nutritionist and founder of Nutrify.